-You can also add insects which form a part of their natural diet.
-Insects like mealworms and waxworms are quite familiar to hedgehogs, and both are available in everyday pet stores.
+You can also add insects that form a part of their natural diet.
+Insects like mealworms and waxworms are quite familiar to hedgehogs, and both are available in everyday pet stores and online.
 You can also provide them fresh veggies and eggs sometimes.

 So, if you want to change their diet, do it slowly and deliberately.
 Do not change their food in quick succession.
 What you can do is to provide some nuggets of the new brand with the old one and see how they react.

 We are also listing a list of foods that hedgehogs naturally eat and should be provided to them regularly.

 In the wild, hedgehogs live on a diet of insects and sometimes rodents like small mice.
 They also eat at night.
 So providing them with a source of fresh vegetables and concluded insects is a good idea.
 Here are our favorite list of foods that can be provided to your hedgy every day.